Trauma Center Trauma Sensitive Yoga (TCTSY)

 Trauma is when you experience or witness an event that is deeply distressing and disturbing.
 This could be a physical, emotional, and psychological trauma.
 Often, when we experience trauma, we may experience alienation and disassociation from our body and, as an effect, may lose our capacity to be in the moment and experience the here and now.
 Often, our body can remain in a fight, flight, freeze, or fawn (appease) response long after we have left the traumatic experience or dangerous environment.
 TCTSY allows you to explore the connection with your body, move towards more safety within your body, and enables you to possibly explore self-regulation skills.

-Trauma Center Trauma Sensitive Yoga (TCTSY) was developed at the Trauma Center in Brookline, Massachusetts (now the Center for Trauma and Embodiment) and is a yoga practice designed as a treatment for Post-Traumatic Stress Disorder (PTSD), more specifically Complex Trauma (C-PTSD).
+Trauma Center Trauma Sensitive Yoga (TCTSY) was developed at the Trauma Center in Brookline, Massachusetts (now the Center for Trauma and Embodiment) and is a yoga practice designed as a treatment for Post-Traumatic Stress Disorder (PTSD), more specifically complex trauma (C-PTSD).
 TCTSY recognises that trauma is both interpersonal and systemic.
 TCTSY is an evidence-based practice grounded in trauma theory, attachment theory, neuroscience and hatha yoga.
 This translates into each session through invitational language, choice-making, interoception, non-coercion, and shared authentic experience.

 These sessions are designed to create a safer, supportive, and non-judgmental environment to enable clients to explore the connection between their body and breath through physical forms and movements, with the opportunity to build a positive relationship with their body.
 Unlike many general yoga sessions, no physical hands-on adjustments are offered, and the focus is more on the participants’ internal experience than the external form.
 TCTSY empowers participants to create choices for their own practice based on the felt sense of being in their body.